2006 Broward County murders

-In the span of 21 days in February 2006, three men were shot to death in Broward County, Florida.
-The motive in each case was robbery.
-Video surveillance of two people using the victims' credit cards was examined, and on February 26, police arrested Bahamian native Brian Bethell and his girlfriend Natasha Edwards when they were positively identified as the individuals in the video.
-Bethell, who confessed, would die before his trial could begin.
-Edwards was convicted in June on the theft charges and was sentenced to 10 years imprisonment.
+Over three weeks in February 2006, three men (Angel Medina, Albert Avenaim, and Frederick Gunther) were fatally shot in Broward County, Florida, for the purpose of robbery.
+Video surveillance of the killer using the victims' credit cards was eventually used to link Brian Bethell, a 40-year-old Bahamian native, to murders, an he was arrested along with his girlfriend.
+Bethell, who confessed to the crimes, would ultimately die before his trial could begin.

 Murders

 On January 20, 2006, Brian Bethell robbed two vacationing doctors at gunpoint, telling them both to hand over their wallets, cell phones, and car keys.
 Both men obliged and netted Bethell $600, and he left both men unharmed.
 On February 3, Bethell spotted Angel Pedro Medina a 41-year-old accountant at a convenience store in Fort Lauderdale, and proceeded to follow him in his car to a spot where Medina was known to bring food to feed local homeless people.
 Once both confronted one another, Bethell attempted to rob Medina, during which he shot and killed Medina, and fled the scene.

 On February 10, Bethell spotted 63-year-old retired businessman Albert Avenaim outside a restaurant in Hallandale.
 Bethell approached Avenaim in the parking lot and robbed him, not long after shooting and killing him.
-Within hours after Avenaim's murder, Bethell, Edwards, and her two children, were spotted on surveillance cameras with Avenaim's credit card in multiple shops in Plantation, Sunrise, Margate, and finally in Carol Springs.
+Within hours after Avenaim's murder, Bethell, Edwards, and her two children, were spotted on surveillance cameras with Avenaim's credit card in multiple shops in Plantation, Sunrise, Margate, and finally in Coral Springs.
 On February 24, Bethell approached a condo at around 7 p.m.
 As he walked, he noticed 76-year-old Frederick Gunther, and promptly shot and killed him.

 A test of the gun that killed Avenaim, which was a 38-caliber revolver, was compared to the gun used to kill Medina, and it was a match.
 Investigators got a tip when workers from a store in Fort Lauderdale spotted a couple using Gunther's credit card, and they gave the police the tag number on their vehicle.
 The couple was tracked down, and their identity was proved to be Bethell and Edwards, and both were arrested.